 Why Monitor MPLS to SD-WAN Migrations?

-Keep reading to find out how to monitor your MPLS to SD-WAN migrations using end-to-end Network Monitoring.
+Keep reading to find out how to monitor your MPLS to SD-WAN migrations using end-to-end Network Monitoring - let's get started!

-Monitoring MPLs to SD-WAN migrations requires a level of depth that can’t be reached by most traditional monitoring tools.
-That’s because you need to monitor:
+Monitoring MPLS to SD-WAN migrations requires a level of depth that can't be reached by most traditional monitoring tools.
+The migration process involves significant changes in network architecture, routing protocols, and traffic patterns, making it crucial to have comprehensive visibility into the entire network infrastructure.

 • Before your migration (your MPLS network)